firebolt-db/firebolt-sqlalchemy/README.md

 ## Limitations

-1. Transactions are not supported since Firebolt database does not support them at this time.
+1. Transactions are not supported right now.
 1. Parametrised calls to execute and executemany are not implemented.

 ## Contributing